Download PDF

 Sales of goods to wholesalers, craftsmen and contractors

-Revenue is recognized at different times depending on the national company.
-As soon as the revenue is recognized, a corresponding receivable is recognized.
+The point in time at which the power of disposal is transferred to the customer is decisive for the realization of revenue.
+When goods are sold, control is transferred to the customer after delivery has taken place in accordance with the agreed delivery terms.
+As soon as revenue is recognized, a corresponding receivable is posted.
 The receivable can be settled by the customer within the net payment target stated on the invoice.
 A net payment target of 30 days is the most common in the Group.
-The second most common payment term is immediate payment.
-The third and fourth most important payment terms are a net payment target of 14 days and 45 days.
-The remaining sales are distributed over a large number of payment terms, which, however, only account for a small share of the sales of the Uzin Utz Group.
+Immediate payment is the second most common arrangement.
+The third and fourth most important payment terms are net payment terms of 14 days and 10 days.
+The remaining turnover is distributed over a large number of payment terms, which, however, only account for a small proportion of the turnover of the Uzin Utz Group.

 License sales revenues